 Use a payday loan broker or comparison site

-When you apply for a payday loan through a broker or comparison site, your initial application goes to a portfolio of approved lenders.
+Applying for a payday loan through a broker or comparison site is simple.
+Your initial application goes to a portfolio of approved lenders.
 They will each decide if they can offer you a loan.

 You will be able to select the loan that you want, then complete your application with the lender.

-You can use one application form to reach out to a range of loan providers, before selecting the most suitable from a list.
+You can use one application form to reach out to a range of loan providers.
+That is, before selecting the most suitable from a list.

-If you apply for one of these loans, you will not have to prove your income.
+If you apply for one of these, you will not have to prove your income.
 The figures that you supply are to provide your loan quote, without any verification.

-The ban was introduced because self certification mortgages led to financial struggles.
+The ban is in place because self-certification mortgages led to financial struggles.
 Many people had overestimated their income.
 They were then left with unmanageable debt levels.

 Homeowners were unable to keep up their repayments.
 Many lost their homes as a result.

-Self certificated loans were often dubbed ‘liar loans’.
-Many people used the opportunity to artificially inflate their income figures.
+Self-certificated loans were often dubbed ‘liar loans’.
+Many people used the opportunity to inflate their income figures.

 Despite the UK ban, there are now some lenders using loopholes.
-These lenders open their companies in other parts of the world, operating overseas but providing their credit to people in the UK.
+These lenders open their companies in other parts of the world.
+While they operate overseas, they still provide credit to people in the UK.

-When applying for a loan, check that you can verify the lender that you are borrowing from.
-The Financial Services Register is an important place to start, ensuring that you do not end up with an illegal self certificated loan.
+When applying for finance, check that you can verify the lender that you are borrowing from.
+The Financial Services Register is an important place to start.
+They ensure you do not end up with an illegal self-certificated loan.

-If you are self employed, then it may help to know that some lenders will still accept your application.
+If you are self-employed, it may help to know that some lenders will still accept your application.
 This means that you will not fall at the first hurdle, and will have a chance to provide your income details.

 Other lenders will not give your application a chance.
 Check a lender’s criteria, on their website, before applying.